livewires/you-win/sheets/Jump.md

     // ...
     ```

-The platforms are all being made at the same height!
-That's no good; we want to make each platform higher than the last.
+The platforms are all being made at the same height - we really want to make each platform higher than the last.
 Let's make a variable at the beginning of our program, to keep track of the height of the last one...

   * Create a `lastY` variable.